Benign Vascular Tumor | Vertebrae & Skull | Corduroy Sign

 Q: What is the classic radiographic appearance of vertebral hemangioma on plain films and CT?

 A: Corduroy/jail-bar sign on lateral radiograph: Vertical striations from thickened trabeculae.
 Polka-dot sign on axial CT: Thickened trabeculae in cross-section appearing as dots.
 Fat and blood within lesion.
-Most are incidental findings in thoracic > lumbar spine.
+Most are incidental findings in thoracic greater than lumbar spine.
 Typically involves vertebral body.

 Q: What MRI characteristics distinguish aggressive from non-aggressive vertebral hemangiomas?